 Electrolysis is cool.
-It’s relatively painless, and it works.
+It’s relatively painless and it works.
 There are two problems with doing this to your face.
 First, it’s pricey.
-More importantly, it’s permanent.
-If you electrocute the hairs off of your face, you’d better be sure you never want to participate in no shave November again.
+Second, and more importantly, it’s permanent.
+If you electrocute the hairs off your face, you’d better be sure you never want to participate in No-Shave November again.

-Hair removal cream is important to keep away from your eyes & nose
+Hair removal cream is important to keep away from your eyes and nose

-Hair removal cream works well, and for most people, it’s a relatively painless experience.
+Hair removal cream works well and for most people, it’s a relatively painless experience.
 Why is it uncommon on the face?
-Mostly, you don’t want those creams anywhere near your eyes or nose, and trying to get your beard is unnecessarily risky.
+Mostly, you don’t want those creams anywhere near your eyes or nose and trying to use them on your beard is unnecessarily risky.

 There’s also an issue with skin reactions.
 Not every person handles hair removal cream the same way.
 It’s not a matter of toughness.
 Some skin just doesn’t react well.
 Until you know how your skin deals with depilatory cream, you should probably keep it off your face.

 Technically speaking, you can wax your face, but have you ever known someone to do this?
 A waxed face would be smooth and when your beard grows back, it would be delightfully soft.
 But there are two reasons this is a crazy idea.
 The first is pain.
 The second is the short-term after-effects of waxing.
 Your face will be red, splotchy, and probably bloody for at least a day after waxing.
 Is that what you want?

 Benefits of using a beard trimmer

 There are tons of reasons to use a beard trimmer like The Beard Hedger™ to control that manly beard of yours.
 In the interest of saving time, we’ll only mention a few.